nativescript-vue/nativescript-vue.org/content/docs/getting-started/vue-plugins.md

 ### Install the plugin

-Install P as you would normally in your Vue.js app.
+Install Pinia as you would normally in your Vue.js app.
 With npm, for example:

 ```shell
 npm install --save pinia